-In economic terms, it is important to identify capital expenditure as a separate item, because this shows government's contribution to capital formation and its spending on new infrastructure, including improvements/extensions to existing infrastructure.
-Capital assets are divided into five categories:
+In economic terms it is important to identify capital payments as a separate item, because this shows government's contribution to capital formation and its spending on new infrastructure, including upgrading, additions, rehabilitation and refurbishment of existing infrastructure.
+Capital assets are divided into seven categories:

 - Buildings and other fixed structures

 - Machinery and equipment

+- · Heritage assets

+- Specialised military assets

-- Cultivated assets
+- Biological and cultivated assets

 - Software and other intangible assets

 - Land and sub-soil assets.

-Payments for capital assets covers purchases of new assets, as well as extensions and improvements to existing assets.
-This includes own-account construction - that is, when government units engage in capital projects on own account.
-An example is the Department of Public Works constructing a new road.
+Payments for capital assets covers purchases of new assets, as well as upgrades, additions, rehabilitation and refurbishment to existing assets.
+This includes own-account construction - that is, when government units engage in capital projects on their own account.
+An example would be the Department of Public Works constructing a new road.
 In this case, certain payment categories are capitalised.
 The relevant payment categories capitalised are compensation of employees, and goods and services.

 These two payment categories are not capitalised unless payments are directly associated with a capital project.
-A capital project is defined as a project executed by the government unit to construct a new asset or upgrade/improve/extend an existing capital asset.
+A capital project is defined as a project executed by the government unit to construct a new asset or upgrade/add to/rehabilitate/refurbish an existing capital asset.
 However, payments on current projects, namely maintenance and repair of existing capital assets, are not capitalised.